Jan 28th, 2019 • Uncategorised

 Objectivity and Subjectivity in my work

 Photography by its nature is an objective medium.
-Writers, poets, painters and sculptors can freely invent, but photographers depend on a tangible subject to produce an image in a camera, even when this is staged and directed.
-A photograph is a recording of a visual event at a specific time and place.
+Writers, poets, painters and sculptors can freely invent, but photographers depend on a tangible subject to produce an image in a camera.
+Even when staged and directed a photograph is a recording of a visual event at a specific time and place.
 A photograph is therefore an objective document regardless of the subjective content.
 The mirror to this is that an objective image possesses a subjective content, like the Taoist symbol showing an alternation of opposites.
 This constant dance of opposites is one of the reasons a photographic image can be so powerful.
 The constant reciprocation between subjective and objective reading, each containing the seed of the other, giving a presence, dynamism and engagement unique to photography

 In a normally clothed society the depiction of naked women should yield engaged, powerful, and demanding images.
 I believe my work is distinct from the normal depiction of the nude and that my work depicts strong women who are empowered enough to collaborate in the making of such images.
 In my planned work I want to make mages that show compassion and strength and with political and environmental relevance; mages that celebrate but also shock and confront the viewer.
 My plans for future bodies of work have the depiction of women as strong people, while at the same time softening the figure-ground relationship so there is a mergence between the woman and the landscape